 I gratefully accept his affirmation and ignore the dirty looks I get from other people (the best I can).
 Yes, I am invading their privacy.
 But, insofar as they embody a time and a place and universal qualities as well, I want their pictures to record it.

 I never knew there were so many angels in Lynn.
 Sure, I see a few strolling by the water, but most of them are found in Pine Grove Cemetery, a lovely, well-kept, municipally-owned resting place dating back to the mid-nineteenth century.

-Scanning the stones, monuments and mausoleums in its extensive grounds, a Lynner will recognize the names of city streets: Breed, Newhall, Estes, Chase.
-Many dignitaries and businesspeople lie in this hallowed municipal ground.
-Yet one of the most important innovators has an eye-catching stone but no “street” named after him — Jan Ernst Matzeliger, a man of mixed race who invented the lasting machine that turned the city into a powerhouse of the shoe industry.
-Lydia Pinkham, Lynn’s most famous female entrepreneur, born in 1819, concocted a tonic to “cure entirely the worst form of Female Complaints.”
+Scanning the stones, monuments and mausoleums in its extensive grounds, a Lynner will recognize the names of city streets: Breed, Newhall, Estes, Chase, Buffum.
+Many dignitaries and businesspeople lie in this hallowed municipal ground, as well as passionate abolitionists and temperance advocates.
+One of the most important innovators has an eye-catching stone but no street named after him (however, he does have a bridge now) — Jan Ernst Matzeliger, a man of mixed race who invented the lasting machine that turned the city into a powerhouse of the shoe industry.
+Lydia Pinkham, Lynn’s most famous female entrepreneur (and ardent abolitionist), born in 1819, concocted a tonic to “cure entirely the worst form of Female Complaints.”
 Its 27% alcohol content proved a sovereign cure indeed (for some Complaints at least), and her pioneering marketing methods and patents brought her fame and fortune.
-For a citizen of her stature, her stone is rather modest.

 Yes: many prominent citizens repose in Pine Grove as well as many common ones.